cekit/cekit/docs/test.rst

 **Tags**

 Concreate selects which tests to run via the *tags* mechanism.
-There are two way that tags are used:
+Here are three ways that tags could be used for managing tests across a set of related images:

 1. `Product tags`

-   These tags are based on product names.
-When a product image is tested, concreate uses tag containing image name and its product family name.
-   **Example**: If you are testing ``jboss-eap-7/eap7`` image, test will be invoked with tag ``@jboss-eap-7`` and ``@jboss-eap-7/eap7``.
+   Tags based on product names.
+When a product image is tested, concreate uses tags containing the image name and its product family name.  **Example**: If you are testing ``jboss-eap-7/eap7`` image, test will be invoked with tag ``@jboss-eap-7`` and ``@jboss-eap-7/eap7``.

 2. `Wip tags`

    This is very special behavior used mainly in development.
-It servers purpose you want to limit test to be run to a subset you are working on.
-To achieve this you should mark your test scenario with ``@wip`` tag and run ``concreate test --test-wip``
+Its purpose is to to limit the tests to be run to a subset you are working on.
+To achieve this you should mark your in-development test scenarios with the ``@wip`` tag and run ``concreate test --test-wip``.

 3. `Custom tags`

-   You can test an particular image using via ``--tag`` option.
-To run test for image 'foo' you can run ``concreate test --tag foo``
+   You can restrict tests to those for a particular image using the ``--tag`` option. **Example**: To run only the tests for image 'foo' you can run ``concreate test --tag foo``